 The shallow waters at the head of Otago Harbour meant Port Chalmers – nearer the harbour entrance – became Dunedin’s deep-water port.
 The two settlements were connected by a road and then a railway.
 This is Port Chalmers around the 1860s.
-The line of two-storey buildings is on George Street, which remains the town’s commercial strip.
+The line of two-storey buildings is on Grey St.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.